smdubarry/game/README.md

 # Mini Colony Simulator

 This is a simple browser-based game that simulates a growing community.
 Villagers wander around, gather food from farmland, and build houses when enough resources are collected.
 Houses automatically produce more villagers over time.
-The game now features simple 16x16 pixel art graphics for tiles and villagers.
+The game now uses sprites from the Kenney Roguelike/RPG pack for all tiles and characters.

 ## How to Play